tanyaweaver/python-dev-accelerator/_sources/assignments/stack.txt

 modes as well as successes.
 Tests are as much a part of this assignment as the stack itself.

-Update the repository README with information about the Stack you implemented, including any resources or collaborations you used.
+Update the repository ``README.md`` with information about the Stack you implemented, including any resources or collaborations you used.

 Submitting Your Work
 ====================

-Work on a branch in your github repository.
-When you are done, and all tests are passing, open a pull request from your stack branch back to the master branch of your repository.
+Work on a branch in your GitHub repository.
+When you are done, and all tests are passing, open a pull request from your ``stack`` branch back to the ``master`` branch of your repository.
 Submit the URL for that pull request.

-Once you have submitted the assignment, you may merge the pull request back to master.
+Once you have submitted the assignment, you may merge the pull request back to ``master``.
 I'll still be able to interact with it properly.

 Use the comment feature to add any questions or comments you come up with while working on this assignment.